 - Hazardous water or conditions

 Commercial and recreational boating is an important but dangerous industry.
-Accurate accident investigation is critical.
+An accurate accident investigation is critical.
 Consult a Dallas Personal Injury Lawyer to learn more about boating and negligence.